![]() |

 River Levee / Lakefront Levee |

-As of April 2017 this group meets at 6 am at "the pipes" on the levee bike path near Dakin Street, just upriver from the Orleans/Jefferson Parish line.
+Weekday Morning Levee Rides - 6:00 am Tuesday and Thursday NOTE: Levee work began April 2, 2024 that has closed the bike path from the Jefferson Parish line upriver to Almedia Rd. in St. Rose, a stretch of about two miles.
+It will be closed for over a year.
+The construction zone can be bypassed via River Road, but traffic and road conditions are not conducive to a weekday group ride.
+As a result, the Tuesday-Thursday levee rides will likely be shifting to the lakefront (Lakeshore Drive and the Lake Trail).
+Meeting at the New Orleans Museum of Art for 6 am, hitting Lakeshore Drive around 6:10 or so.
+Until April 2024 this group was meeting at 6 am at "the pipes" on the levee bike path near Dakin Street, just upriver from the Orleans/Jefferson Parish line.
 They ride the bike path out to around Ormond and return, about 40 miles round-trip.
-The pace can get fairly fast depending on who shows up.
-NOTE: As of November 2016 the river levee bike path is fully open from Audubon Park to the Spillway.
-Mississippi River Trail: The bike path atop the Mississippi River Levee, officially called the Mississippi River Trail (MRT), is a nice place to train and take in some scenery, particularly when it's not too crowded (early mornings).
-This silky-smooth asphalt path starts at Audubon Park near the Zoo and extends upriver about 25 miles all the way to the Spillway with no intersections and no traffic except for the occasional police car.
+The pace can get fairly fast depending on who shows up but is mostly smooth single paceline.
+The bike path atop the Mississippi River Levee, officially called the Mississippi River Trail (MRT), is a nice place to train and take in some scenery, particularly when it's not too crowded (early mornings).
+This smooth asphalt path starts at Audubon Park near the Zoo and extends upriver, through the Spillway, about 45 miles almost all the way to the Gramercy bridge with no intersections and no traffic except for the occasional police car.
 It can get a bit windy up on the levee, particularly in the winter, but it still provides one of the only traffic-free places to train.
+There is also a lakefront bike path between the lake and the levee in Jefferson Parish that starts at Bucktown.
+That will take you 9.5 miles out to the western edge of Jefferson Parish.

 |